masneyb/weather-station/README.md

 I used
-[this project box on Amazon](https://www.amazon.com/uxcell%C2%AE-Waterproof-Connect-Junction-200x120x75mm/dp/B00O9YY1G2), although I am a little concerned about the quality of the seal of the box.
-I put a piece of tape around the whole box where the lip and box body meet to help keep the wind-driven rain out.
+[this project box on Amazon](https://www.amazon.com/uxcell%C2%AE-Waterproof-Connect-Junction-200x120x75mm/dp/B00O9YY1G2), although I am a little concerned about the quality of the seal on the box.
+I put a piece of tape around the box where the lid and body meet to help keep the wind-driven rain out.

 All of the external sensors are terminated with a RJ45 connector to make it easy to remove the project box without having to bring all of the associated sensors